rovertronic/Mario-Builder-64/README.md

 - Shindou Rumble Pak code is on for all regions.
 - Targeting the iQue Player is supported.
 - Saving to 32kbyte/256kbit SRAM is supported.
-- Using gzip DEFLATE compression is supported.
+- Newer compression options are supported.
+- UNFLoader (flashcart USB library) is supported, allowing for debugging on EverDrive/64Drive.
 - It has been patched with someone2639's shiftable segments patch
-- Getting HVQM FMV support to work with the game is in progress.
+- Getting HVQM FMV support to work with the game is WIP.

-- Getting UNFLoader (flashcart USB library) to work with the game is in progress.
+## UNFLoader support

+The repository supports UNFLoader for debugging.

+To build with UNF, run make with ``UNF=1``.

+Further instructions can be found at the [official repository](https://github.com/buu342/N64-UNFLoader)

 ## Multi-Save support